jamiesanson/jamie.sanson.dev/src/assets/content/blog/building-jamie-sanson-dev.md

 Assembling the site couldn't be easier, using all the technologies above.
 It can be summarised like this:

 1. Grab yourself a domain
-2. Get your Github repo set up using Forestry
+2. Get your Github repo set up using a Forestry starter template
 3. Create a Netlify project
 4. Link your Netlify project to your custom domain by updating a DNS record